Ariadne Campbell scoffed.

 “I don’t pay you to worry.
 I pay you to do good poses for my work.
 A task at which you have miserably failed.
 Look at this.
 It’s cartoonish,” she held up the camera reel screen for him to observe, “See.
 Look at this.”

-“Well you didn’t do them very well did you?”
+“Well, you didn’t do them very well, did you?”
 The question was rhetorical.
 She knew they were bad and she knew he knew they were bad.
+She just wanted him to suffer for it.
 He wasn’t an artist but he’d been around enough artists to know what was aesthetically pleasing and what was schlock.
-It was his fault, she thought, anger rising with her body from the couch
+It was his fault, she thought, anger rising with her body from the couch.
+HIS, not mine!

 “I don’t know what else you want from me.”